Malaysian Nasi Lemak (Authentic Breakfast Recipe)

 • To Serve Nasi Lemak

-• Line each diner’s plate with one of the [wprm-ingredient text=”6 banana leaves” uid=”24″].
-Place 1 cup of the cooked coconut rice in the middle of the leaf.
-Press the rice into a small bowl or cup first and then invert it onto the plate for a neat domed shape.
+• Line each diner’s plate with one of the 6 banana leaves.
+Press 1 cup of rice into a small bowl or cup first and then invert it onto the plate, in the middle of the leaf.
+Lift off the bowl or cup and you are left with a nice neat domed shape.
 Put about 3 tablespoons of the Anchovy Sambal on top of the rice.
-Place a few slices of [wprm-ingredient text=”1/2 cucumber” uid=”25″], 2 halves of the [wprm-ingredient text=”6 eggs” uid=”26″] and 1 tablespoon each of the peanuts and fried anchovies around the rice.
+Place a few slices of cucumber, 2 boiled egg halves and 1 tablespoon each of the peanuts and fried anchovies around the rice.
 Serve warm

 Notes